Pregnant woman critically injured in Brockton double shooting

 Those neighbors said the woman lives on the top floor of the home with her boyfriend and young children.

 “I saw them a few days ago.
-That’s all I can say,” one woman told 7NEWS.
-“But she was pregnant and she had a couple more.”
+That’s all I can say,” neighbor Ana Veras told 7NEWS.
+“But she was pregnant and she had a couple more children.”

-It is unclear if those children were witness to the shooting though neighbors said they could hear them asking for their mother moments after the incident.
+It is unclear if those children witnessed the shooting; though, neighbors said they could hear them asking for their mother moments after the incident.

+“I saw them cry, ‘Where is my mom?
+I want to see my mom,'” neighbor Onida Alves recalled.

 No other information has been made available.